 The logo hints at knightly prowess, the era of tournaments, and kings.
 It also symbolizes the vine, a royal drink with a noble past.

 The brand constantly emphasizes its exclusivity.
-For example, 2007 for Christmas, a set of six bottles and three glasses of champagne was sold in a Lagerfeld-designed bass and lambskin guitar case.
+For example, in 2007, for Christmas, a set of six bottles and three glasses of champagne was sold in a Lagerfeld-designed bass and lambskin guitar case.
 It cost about 100,000 dollars.

 Font and Colors

-The handwritten font French Script MT is used for the emblem, which should resemble the handwriting of a monk.
-The noblest colors are also used for the emblem – black and gold: Black – honor, power, a way to stand out, show the company’s power.
+The handwritten font, French Script MT, is used for the emblem, which should resemble a monk’s handwriting.
+The noblest colors are also used for the emblem: black and gold.
+Black – honor, power, a way to stand out and show the company’s power.
 In addition, black hints at the monastic attire.
 Gold is the color of kings, a symbol of luxury.
 This is how champagne, an elite brand, positions itself.
-A bottle of Dom Perignon on the table is an indicator of luxury.
+A bottle of Dom Pérignon on the table is a sign of luxury.